santoshjoshi/camel-cxfrs-example/README.md

 A CXF Rest client has been created that hits the service hosted at
 _http://localhost:8080/cxf-rest/services_
-to fetch country details corrsponding to the passed country code.
+to fetch country details corrosponding to the passed country code.

 A Camel route is written that executes as below

-1. Calls the cxf service by passing country code and obtains a country in Json format
+1. Calls the cxf service by passing country code and obtains a country in JSON format
-2. unmarshals the json obtained to pojo and idenifies whether the response is correct
+2. unmarshals the JSON obtained to POJO and identifies whether the response is correct
 3. marshals the correct response to POJO
-4. save the pojo to File.
+4. saves the pojo to File.

 #####Setting up the Example